PhilJd/tf-quaternion/README.md

 # Tensorflow Quaternion
 An implementation of quaternions for tensorflow.
 Fully differentiable.
-Licensed under Apache 2.0 License.

-**Note: This project is currently in alpha status.
-Some functions have not even been tested yet.**

 The tfquaternion module provides an implementation of quaternions as a tensorflow graph.
-The quaternion value can either be represented as `tf.Tensor` or `tf.Variable`.
-As all operations are derivable, the module can be used to optimize a rotation of points in 3D space, given that a `tf.Variable` is used to represent the value.
-Other awesome features are:
-- Operations are scoped, so they appear nice and clean in your tensorboard graph.
-- Operators are implemented.
+`tfquaternion` offers module functions for the basic quaternion arithmetic operations as well as a `Quaternion` class which supports the relevant magic methods.
+This is similar to the tensorflow API, e.g. `tfq.quaternion_multiply` vs. `tf.multiply` and `tfq.Quaternion` vs `tf.Tensor`.
+Note that all functions starting with `tf.quaternion_...` assume that it's arguments are `tf.Tensor`s (or `tfq.Quaternion`s) that can be casted to `tfq.Quaternion`, i.e. the shape must be (..., 4).

 ### Installation

-To install the git version as development version run:
+To install the git version as development package run:
 ```
 git clone https://github.com/PhilJd/tf-quaternion.git
 cd tf-quaternion